 How to Calculate Your Credit Utilization Ratio

 Calculating your own credit utilization can help you manage your credit card balances.
-If your utilization is too high, you can cut back on your credit card spending and reduce your balances to lower your utilization.
+If your utilization is too high, it's a signal to cut back on your credit card spending to lower your utilization.